thomasnguyen704/P3/readme.md

 <p>These packages are just suggestions; you're welcome to use others or write your own functionality.</p>

 ## Demo
-I'll be attending my Wednesday section with Jeremmy to do an in-person demo.
+I'll be attending my Wednesday section with Jeremy to do an in-person demo.

 ## Details for teaching team
 No login required.